tokuhirom/Minilla/README.md

         allow_pure_perl=1

-    A bool indicating the module is still functional without its xs parts.
+    A bool indicating the module is still functional without its XS parts.
 When an XS module is build with `--pureperl_only`, it will otherwise fail.

     It affects to [Module::Build](http://search.cpan.org/perldoc?Module::Build) 0.4005+ only.